AndrewRadev/splitjoin.vim/README.markdown

 And the other way around.

-For now, this transformation for HTML tags is all that works (with issues), although this could also work for ruby blocks, if/unless statements and option hashes.
+For now, this works for HTML tags, one-line ruby if/unless clauses and ruby blocks.
+Some more work needs to be done for ruby option hashes and a few other things.

 It shouldn't be a problem to do this for other languages as well, but these are the ones I'm interested in in the moment.